-The most recent statistical compilation by the U.S. Bureau of Labor stated that 69 real estate professionals met with fatal injuries; a group that includes lessors of real estate, offices of real estate agents and brokers, and property managers.
-An even more alarming statistic is the number of homicides-10 real estate professionals.1
+The most recent statistical compilation by the U.S. Bureau of Labor Statistics stated that 87 real estate professionals met with fatal injuries; a group that includes lessors of real estate, offices of real estate agents and brokers, and property managers.
+About a third of fatal injuries (29) were caused by "violence and other injuries by persons or animals".1

 Not reflected in these statistics are the numerous incidents that are never reported, like stalking, pilfering from open houses and property showings, hacking into websites and client data, and harassing phone calls.
-In perspective, the number of incidents represents an infinitesimally small percentage of the thousands of daily interactions between real estate professionals and their clients and customers.
+In perspective, the number of incidents represents an infinitely small percentage of the thousands of daily interactions between real estate professionals and their clients and customers.
 But when someone is grievously harmed on the job, wherever the incident happens, the entire community of real estate professionals suffers.
 You can probably recall incidents from your own experience or front page news.